jeffgregx2/ESPHomeCN105/home_assistant/README.md

 There are 6 include files that break up the functionality allowing you to load those portions that you need.
 These files are as follows:
 * **mitsubishi_cn105_device_base.yaml** - Required - this is the core include file that you must always load containing all of the climate device definitions.
 * **mitsubishi_cn105_config.yaml** - Required - this contains the hardware module definitions, logging, web server definitions as well as home assistant integration
 * **mitsubishi_cn105_remote_temp.yaml** -  Optional - this connects to a home assistant device that will provide temperature sensor information that will be used to set the remote temperature in the climate device.
-The device_base include YAML contains code to ensure that the split mini is periodically updated with the current remote temperature via the CN105 protocol unless the remote temperature become unavailable.
 * **mitsubishi_cn105_remote_temp_dual.yaml** - Optional - a more sophisticated version of mitsubishi_cn105_remote_temp.yaml that support two (2) remote sensor devices that can be setup as either a primary/backup configuration or an average of the two.
-This is useful in situations in which one of the sensors is not entirely accurate but you would prefer an external temperature vs the internal sensor from the split mini (which tend to not be accurate).
+This is useful in situations in which one of the sensors is not entirely accurate but you would prefer an external temperature vs the internal sensor from the split mini (which tends to not be accurate).
 * **mitsubishi_cn105_wifi_dynamic.yaml** - Required - since WiFi is required, either the static or dynamic configuration must be included (but only one of them!).
 This include file sets up for DHCP provisioning of the network address.
 In many situations this is the best option.
 If you have a "flat" network (i.e., home router/wifi that everything directly connects to) this will work well.
 * **mitsubishi_cn105_wifi_static.yaml** - Required - since WiFi is required, either the static or dynamic configuration must be included (but only one of them!).
 This include file sets up the use of static IP address for the device - DHCP is disabled!
 If you have separated your ESPHome/IoT devices into a different network (VLAN, etc.) assigning static IP addresses is by far the best approach to ensure reliable connection via the ESPHome Builder.
 It will require you recording the IP addresses you have assigned to ensure that two devices don't get the same IP address (this will break things).